-A beautifully-dressed woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my presentation on women’s heart health.
+A beautifully-dressed older woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my presentation on women’s heart health.
 She stands and asks aloud:

 “Carolyn, my doctor told me I have a heart rhythm problem.
 What does that mean?”

 What she wants is for me to explain to her what her doctor has not.
 But what I want to do is to grab her by her beautifully-clad shoulders and shake her, very hard.
 How is it possible, I wonder, that such an articulate, well-trotted-out woman doesn’t know what her own diagnosis means, and, worse, hasn’t gone back to her doctor to find out.
 How can she be capable of making decisions about her expensive wardrobe, hairstyle and fake nails, yet somehow still be incapable of staying on top of the most important thing she owns: her heart health?

 Sadly, she is not alone.
 A 2008 study of women over 40 done by The Federation of Medical Women of Canada called the LIPSTICK Survey reported that women spend more time thinking about their weight than they do about their hearts.
 And only 10% of women surveyed knew their personal heart disease risk factors versus the 64% of women who know how much they weighed in high school!

 When I ask the people in my audiences to raise their hands if they know their blood pressure numbers, it’s common to see at least half of the group who have absolutely no clue.
 And when I ask them if they know their cholesterol numbers, the awareness level is even worse.

 Dr. Henry Ting, who conducts research on informed consent, points to a Mayo Clinic study that found 80% of hospital patients signed consent forms they had not even read, and did not actually know the benefits or risks of the treatment they were having.

 Dr. Ting believes that the problem of patient understanding is common in many areas of medicine.